 MongoDB is notable for its example less informational index.
 It doesn’t use tables and areas, taking everything into account, it uses records and combinations.
-That is the explanation MongoDb is very notable in compartment programming like Docker.
-It is typical to get errors when starting the MongoDb organization.
+That is the explanation why MongoDB is very notable in compartment programming like Docker.
+It is typical to get errors when starting the MongoDB organization.

 One principal driver of leave code 100 is the mistaken record approvals.
 “MongoDB Shutting Down with Code 100”, Actually one of our customers objected to MongoDB.
 Right when he undertook to start the MongoDB organization in Ubuntu, he was getting the error,